 Forestry and Landscaping

-Under the Project plan 500 hectares of land will be redesigned and the existing contamination and main pollution source will be treated.
-After mining, three pits will be backfilled and revegetated and a lake of approximately 24 hectares will be created in one of the old pits.
+Under the Project plan 500 hectares of land would be redesigned and existing contamination and main pollution sources treated.
+After mining, three pits would be restored and revegetated and a lake of approximately 24 hectares would be created in one of the old pits.

-Post mine closure all the affected areas under the Project footprint will be rehabilitated and the natural local flora and fauna will be reinstated via green "ecological corridors".
-It is planned that there will be a progressive environmental reconstruction and further measures will be taken to mitigate the impact on soils including fertilisation and conservation of the top soil, monitoring and treatment of acid soils as well as environmental rehabilitation of the soil profile.
+Post mine closure all the affected areas in Rosia Montana would be reconstructed and the natural local flora and fauna reinstated via green "ecological corridors".
+Our plans include progressive environmental reconstruction and further measures to mitigate the impact on soils including fertilisation and conservation of the top soil, monitoring and treatment of acid soils, as well as environmental rehabilitation of the soil profile.

 Water

-As a result of the historical, unregulated mining activities, the river waters currently suffer severe pollution from large concentrations of heavy metals at many times higher than permitted under Romanian law (110 times the legal limit of Zinc; 64 times the legal limit of Iron; and 3.4 times the legal limit of Arsenic).
-The contamination runs up to 40km downstream from the site due to the exposure of historic workings to the elements.
+As a result of Ceausescu era mining activities, the river waters in the area currently suffer severe heavy metals pollution many times higher than permitted under Romanian law (110 times the legal limit of Zinc; 64 times the legal limit of Iron; and 3.4 times the legal limit of Arsenic).
+The contamination runs up to 40km downstream from the site due ongoing erosion of historic workings.

-The Project will provide an immediate solution to clean water discharges, allowing the reintroduction of aquatic life and meeting the high standards of the EU Water Framework Directive.
+The Project could provide an immediate solution, cleaning water discharges, and meeting the high standards of the EU Water Framework Directive to allow the reintroduction of aquatic life.

 Tailings Dam Safety